marcoguerini/CONAN/README.md

 Yi-Ling Chung, Serra Sinem Tekiroglu, and Marco Guerini.
 2021. <em>Towards Knowledge-Grounded Counter Narrative Generation for Hate Speech.</em> In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics: Findings.

+# Multi-hate-target dataset using Human-in-the-Loop

+## Dataset description

+The dataset consists of 5003 HS-CN pairs covering multiple hate targets.

+## File description

+Coming soon...

+## Citation
+You can find further details in our paper:

+Margherita Fanton, Helena Bonaldi, Serra Sinem Tekiro glu, Marco Guerini <em>Human-in-the-Loop for Data Collection: a Multi-Target Counter Narrative Dataset to Fight Online Hate Speech</em> In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics: Long Papers.

 <!---
 ```bibtex
 @inproceedings{chung-etal-2021-knowledge,